mjiUST/SurfaceNet-plus/README.md

 <p align="center">
   <img width="460" src="figures/DTU.jpg">

-  Fig.2: Illustration of a very sparse MVS setting using only $1/7$ of the camera views, i.e., $\{v_i\}_{i=1,8,15,22,...}$, to recover the model 23 in the DTU dataset [10].
-Compared with the state-of-the-art methods, the proposed SurfaceNet+ provides much complete reconstruction, especially around the boarder region captured by very sparse views.
+  Fig.2: Comparison with the existing methods in the DTU Dataset [10] with different sparsely sampling strategy.
+When Sparsity = 3 and Batchsize = 2, the chosen camera indexes are 1,2 / 4,5 / 7,8 / 10,11 / ....
+SurfaceNet+ constantly outperforms the state-of-the-art methods at all the settings, especially at the very sparse scenario.
 </p>

-## Sparse-MVS of T&T dataset
+## (2) Sparse-MVS of the T&T dataset

 <p align="center">
   <img width="460" src="figures/T&T.jpg">

-  Fig.3: Illustration of a very sparse MVS setting using only $1/7$ of the camera views, i.e., $\{v_i\}_{i=1,8,15,22,...}$, to recover the model 23 in the DTU dataset [10].
-Compared with the state-of-the-art methods, the proposed SurfaceNet+ provides much complete reconstruction, especially around the boarder region captured by very sparse views.
+  Fig.3: Results of a tank model in the Tanks and Temples 'intermediate' set [23] compared with R-MVSNet [7] and COLMAP [9], which demonstrate the power of SurfaceNet+ of high recall prediction in the sparse-MVS setting.
 </p>

+## (3) under construction ...

-## Citing SurfaceNet+
+# Citing

 If you find SurfaceNet+, the Sparse-MVS benchmark, or [SurfaceNet](https://github.com/mjiUST/SurfaceNet) useful in your research, please consider citing: